MadsBalslev/P3/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
+Start by running the .sql file from `P3/database/db.sql` in MariaDB.
+The default login is host:localhost, user:root and password:123.
+(You can change these yourself later) and update them in  the connection string in `server/appsettings.json`.

-After installing ALL the prequisites, open two(2) terminals, one in P3/frontend and the other in P3/server.
+After installing ALL the prequisites, open two(2) terminals, one in `P3/frontend` and the other in `P3/server`.
 Proceed to write, in both terminals:
 ```sh
 dotnet run